-‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Doing Bad Without Her?
+‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Suffering Without Her?

 Spoilers ahead!
 The following contains details on the results of competitions to be featured in future Dance Moms episodes.
 Read only if you want to know ahead of the airing.

-The solos performed by Camryn Bridges, Maesi Caes and Nia Sioux in this contest did not place while ALDC’s Jazz Funk group dance titled “Judgement Day” only landed at fourth place.
+The solos performed by Camryn Bridges, Maesi Caes, and Nia Sioux in this contest did not place while ALDC’s Jazz Funk group dance titled “Judgement Day” only landed at fourth place.

 The group dance performed by their contender Murrieta Dance Project (MDP), which former ALDC favorite and returning Dance Moms cast member Chloe Lukasiak performed with in this competition, bagged the top award.